So....what did you think?

 For those of you who are fans of the CLASSIC Justice League of America series, you may have recognized this story as being based on "The Man Who Murdered Santa Claus!" from JLA (v1) #110.
-That story was by Len Wein, Dick Dillin, and Dick Giordano, and is that is why I credited the writer and penciller in the middle of my title page.
+That story was by Len Wein, Dick Dillin, and Dick Giordano, and that is why I credited the writer and penciller in the middle of my title page.

 If you have not read this classic JLA adventure, it starts with Superman and Batman on their way to an orphanage with a friend dressed as Santa.
 He is killed by a bomb, and the World's Finest duo calls in their super friends to track down JLA foe The Key.
-This sets them down a "Twelve Little Indians" type murder spree until the foe is revealed, and the heroes are shown to be alive.
+This sets them down a "Ten Little Indians" type murder spree until the foe is revealed, and the heroes are shown to be alive.
 As in my story, the unsung hero of the action is the Phantom Stranger.
 The JLA saves the neighborhood from one last bomb, and then they give Red Tornado his brand new yellow-and-red uniform, telling him about The Meaning of Christmas.